Injective, Surjective and Bijective

 Injective functions can be reversed!

-If "A" goes to a unique "B" then given that "B" value we can go back again to "A" (this would not work if two or more "A"s pointed to one "B" like in the "General Function")
+If "A" goes to a unique "B" then given that "B" value we can go back again to "A" (this does not work when two or more "A"s pointed to one "B" like in the "General Function")

 Read Inverse Functions for more.